Huilin-Li/EasyAlgorithm/README.md

 # Easy Algorithm: (ongoing)

-I want to build a community where people can understand, use, and extend basic algorithms **as simply and concisely as possible, while ensuring that they are correct and reproducible**.
-This means that there are no fancy words, lengthy introductions, or meaningless descriptions.
 We will get straight to the core point.

+One example helps you go through the whole process of using ML/AI to solve a problem.

 **I hope this work can help you use the algorithm in your work.**